Greetings From Fateful, Agadir, Morocco

 This episode was more beneficial than if it had not happened in many ways.
 Physically, my heart is improved, and should pay more dividends.
 More importantly, it gave me a chance to discover a new country that I knew nothing about and became enamored with.
 On the way back to the ship, I learned many impressive factoids that are beyond the scope of the more superficial tourist tracks.

 The highway from Agidir to Casablanca was superior to any I have seen in California.
 It was clean and smooth lined with farmlands and orchards.
 The trees looked healthy because computers were used for irrigation, fertilization, weed control and harvesting.
 I thought maybe the roads were superior to ours because they were newer and discovered there is an actual law for continuous improvements.
 Farm workers lived in small brick “villas” along the highway, instead of the tin shacks used by California migrants or mud huts used by Egyptian farm workers.
-A Porsche passed us far exceeding the speed limit and driver indicated its captured on camera and the owner will receive a hefty penalty in his mailbox.
+A Porsche passed us far exceeding the speed limit and driver indicated it’s captured on camera and the owner will receive a hefty penalty in his mailbox.

 Why can’t we all emulate the Moroccans.
 Our world would be a better place.